UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 grep ">" cleaned_all_phiblast.txt | awk '{print $1}' | tr -d '>' > hits.txt
 seqkit subseq cleaned_all.pep hits.txt > phiblast_all_sequences.pep
 ```
-  - For searching other core peptide motifs, please change the phi_pattern.txt file according to the ___ manual and use a query burpitide cyclase protein sequence which includes the target core peptide motif.
+  - For searching other core peptide motifs, please change the phi_pattern.txt file according to the blast-plus (v2.16.0)  documentation and use a query burpitide cyclase protein sequence, which includes the target core peptide motif.

 # Genome-guided transcriptome assembly